-The general media effort is one of the areas in which there is an obvious harmony between the master brand positioning strategy and the position that we currently hold PR-wise and also what we can potentially expand to.
+The general media effort is one of the areas in which there is an obvious harmony between the master brand positioning strategy and the position that we currently hold PR-wise and may expand in the future.

-The master brand territory and brand essence - Enable Denmark to become exceptionally good at creating value with IT and New ways, new value, now respectively - will in PR-terms be implemented directly in the form of basing our position media-wise on creating value for Denmark and the ability to develop and tread new paths.
-This does not mean that there will ONLY be room for stories that substantiate the position (the IT University may have a concrete need to launch stories that address other, specific subjects) but it does mean that every time an editorial choice has to be made about which stories to choose and what angle to take on them, we will select the stories and angles that hold the largest potential of substantiating that position.
+The master brand territory and brand essence - Enable Denmark to become exceptionally good at creating value with IT and New ways, new value, now respectively - will in PR-terms be implemented directly in the form of basing our key position(s) media-wise on 'creating value for Denmark' and the ability to develop and tread new paths.

-PROACTIVE AND REACTIVE MEDIA WORK
+PROACTIVE AND REACTIVE MEDIA EFFORT